Libera-Chat/libera-chat.github.io/policies.md

 free to expand our rules with their own.
 Libera.Chat staff will not usually interfere in channel management and disputes unless network-wide policies are violated.
-We can offer to mediate or help out if our workload allows it, but we should not be the first line of defense.
+We can offer to mediate or help out if our workload allows it, but we should not be the first line of defence.

 We encourage our users, communities, channel owner, and operators to follow our [guidelines](/guidelines) to base their rules and conduct on.